I'm working on a quick-start guide. For now, here's an FAQ.

 A: No, it's perfectly safe.
 It's copper, plated with tin.
 The

-is ROHS compliant, and completely lead-free.
+manta is ROHS compliant, and completely lead-free.

 Q: Why don't you make a manta with a white-tailed deer laser engraved